Health Insurance Policies for Temporary Visa Holders

 - treatment in a public hospital.

-Sponsored employees from non RHCA countries are able to request a refund for the Medicare Levy in arrears by applying to the Minister.
+Sponsored employees from non-RHCA countries are able to request a refund for the Medicare Levy in arrears by applying to the Minister.
 Note that, for Lifetime Health Cover purposes, eligibility for Medicare does not include people who have limited eligibility under the RHCA.
 This means that the grace period for migrants who have limited eligibility under a RHCA does not start until they are granted full eligibility for Medicare – which starts when they apply for Permanent Residency.

 Life and Travel Insurance cover for Temporary Visa Holders

 Finally, note that Life Insurance cover for Temporary visa holders is available from major Australian Insurers with TPD and Income Protection cover also available.
-Travel insurance for 457 and other visa holders has also been a problem in the past with many companies requiring Australian citizenship or permanent residency, but it is now possible to arrange coverage online for most temporary visa holders - see our page on travel insurance for Temporary visa holders.
+Travel insurance for 457 and other visa holders has also been a problem in the past with many companies requiring Australian citizenship or permanent residency, but it is now possible to arrange coverage online for most temporary visa holders - see our page on travel insurance for Temporary residents.